tasmota/docs/Buttons-and-Switches.md

 > [!TIP] The dimmer mode can be used in [conjunction with rules](Rule-Cookbook#use-Control-a-dimmer-with-one-switch) to create additional features or to control another Tasmota device.

+> [!TIP] The dimmer mode can be used to turn a media player on and off and to control the volume of a media player with one switch.

 **`SwitchMode 12`**
 Set inverted push-button with dimmer mode.
 The same as `Switchmode 11` with inverted Input